Step One: Register

 What is the competition topic and challenge like?

 The topic varies from year to year.
-Last year, participants were challenged to propose original research studying the global food crisis & nutrition, the year before tackled epilepsy.
+In recent years, participants were challenged to propose original research studying fracking, Zika Virus, the global food crisis & nutrition, epilepsy, and cystic fibrosis.
 Do not be concerned if the case topic is not your “specialty”.
 The challenge is designed so that all participants have an equal opportunity of succeeding.

 Who judges the competition?